bcgov/digital-trust-toolkit/credentials/credential-bc-mines-act-permit.md

 ## 1.4 Governing Authority

-[The Tenure and Resource Stewardship Branch (TRSB)](https://www2.gov.bc.ca/gov/content/industry/natural-gas-oil/petroleum-natural-gas-tenure) is the governing authority responsible for this Governance Framework (GF).
+[The Mines Competitiveness & Authorizations Division (MCAD)](https://www2.gov.bc.ca/gov/content/industry/mineral-exploration-mining/permitting) is the governing authority responsible for this Governance Framework (GF).

 ## 1.5.
 Administering Authority

-[Energy and Mines Digital Trust (EMDT)](https://digital.gov.bc.ca/case-studies/emdt) is the Administering Authority on behalf of the Tenure and Resource Stewardship Branch (TRSB) during the pilot phase of development.
+[Energy and Mines Digital Trust (EMDT)](https://digital.gov.bc.ca/case-studies/emdt) is the Administering Authority on behalf of The Mines Competitiveness & Authorizations Division (MCAD) during the pilot phase of development.

 The contact information for EMDT is:
 * 	**Name:** Kyle Robinson